 He eventually moved to Nashville as his career gained momentum, but Montgomery remained close to his heart.
 He regularly visited his mother’s boarding house, and stayed with her briefly following a spinal fusion surgery in 1951.
 Hank also visited town in late 1952 before embarking upon what would be his final concert tour.

-Montgomery has changed since Williams’s death in 1953, so many sights have changed since his death.
-Fans expecting to see places preserved with original pieces and reflecting the 1950s will be disappointed.
+Many sights in Montgomery have changed since Williams’s death in 1953.
+So fans expecting to see places preserved with original pieces and reflecting the 1950s will be disappointed.
 However, there are still plenty of sights connected to the country legend to fill an entire day.

 Here are the five key spots that every Hanks Williams fan should visit in Montgomery:

 Any visit to Montgomery to see sights connected to Hank Williams should start with his final resting place.
 His grave is in the Oakwood Cemetery Annex, which is about a five-minute drive from downtown.

 Fans wishing to pay their final respects to the legend can follow the aptly-named Hank Williams Memorial Circle to the grave site.
 The best parking spot for photographs is on the right-hand side just as you spot the bright artificial grass of the grave site.
 If you want to take pictures of the back of the monuments erected to honor Hank and his first wife Audrey, you should park before the grave site so that your car is not in the photograph.

 After paying your respects at his grave, fans should head downtown to visit The Hank Williams Museum.
 It houses the largest collection of memorabilia associated with the star.
 The museum contains many of his suits made by Nudie’s of Hollywood, his 1939 high school yearbook, and most notably his 1952 Cadillac.
 The baby blue Cadillac is notorious for being the vehicle that Hank died in while being driven to a concert in Canton, Ohio.